ZuploZuplo

 Integration with Log Management

-Logs are automatically forwarded to your configured log management solution (DataDog, Loki, etc.).
+Logs are automatically forwarded to your configured log management solution (Datadog, Loki, etc.).
 The structured format makes it easy to:

 • Search and filter logs